feature-engine/feature_engine/docs/user_guide/preprocessing/MatchCategories.rst

 ===============

-:class:`MatchCategories()` ensures that categorical variables are encoded as pandas 'categorical' dtype, instead of generic python 'object' or other dtypes.
+:class:`MatchCategories()` ensures that categorical variables are encoded as pandas 'categorical' dtype instead of generic python 'object' or other dtypes.

-Under the hood, 'categorical' dtype is a representation that maps each category to an integer, thus providing a more memory-efficient object structure than e.g., 'str', and allowing faster grouping, mapping, and similar operations on the resulting object.
+Under the hood, 'categorical' dtype is a representation that maps each category to an integer, thus providing a more memory-efficient object structure than, for example, 'str', and allowing faster grouping, mapping, and similar operations on the resulting object.

-MatchCategories() remembers the encodings or levels that represent each category, and can thus can be used to ensure that the correct encoding gets applied when passing categorical data to modeling packages that support this dtype, or to prevent unseen categories from reaching a further transformer or estimator in a pipeline, for example.
+:class:`MatchCategories()` remembers the encodings or levels that represent each category, and can thus can be used to ensure that the correct encoding gets applied when passing categorical data to modeling packages that support this dtype, or to prevent unseen categories from reaching a further transformer or estimator in a pipeline, for example.

 Let's explore this with an example.
-First we load the Titanic dataset and split it into a train and a test set:
+First we load the Titanic dataset and split it into a train and a test sets:

 .. code:: python